Gabriel Boric: Chile Abortion Rights Bill (2025)

 In May 2025, the Chilean government introduced a bill to decriminalize abortion up to 14 weeks of pregnancy for any reason, fulfilling a campaign promise by President Gabriel Boric.
 The proposal, led by Minister of Women and Gender Equity Antonia Orellana, aims to expand reproductive rights and reduce unsafe abortions.
 Currently, abortion is only permitted under three circumstances: risk to the mother's life, non-viability of the fetus, or rape.

 The bill faces strong opposition from conservative and religious groups, and legislative leaders have stated they will not prioritize its debate.
-As of June 2025, there is no scheduled date for a parliamentary vote, and the bill's future is uncertain due to limited support in Congress and the approaching 2025 Chilean general election.
+As of June 2025, there is no scheduled date for a parliamentary vote, and the bill's future is uncertain due to limited support in Congress and the 2025 Chilean general election.

 Approval ratings

 Boric took office with a 50% approval rating.
 After his first 100 days, his approval rating plummeted to 32.8%, marking the most significant decline in popularity for a Chilean President during their initial 100 days since 1990.
 By the end of 2022, his approval rating remained persistently low, hovering around 33%, while nearly six out of ten people expressed disapproval of Boric's performance.
 Factors such as increasing crime, economic challenges, and instability within his Cabinet contributed to the decline in public support.
 Consequently, Boric's approval rating dropped even further to 25% by January 2023.
 By May 2023, Boric's approval rating among the public was 28% and his disapproval rating was at 66%.
 Following a State of the Nation address in early June 2023, Boric's approval rating rose from 31% to 41%, improving across all population segments; due to the Democracia Viva case, it fell back to 28% in late June according to weekly polls by Cadem.
 In August 2023, Boric's approval rating hovered around 30%, with still a majority of disapproval.

-By May 2025, Boric's approval rating declined to its lowest level of his presidency, falling to 27% approving.
+By May 2025, Boric's approval rating declined to its lowest level of his presidency, falling to 27% approval.

 Harassment allegations

 On 26 November 2024, prosecutors announced a criminal case against Boric after a woman made allegations of sexual harassment that occurred in 2013 and 2014 when he was an intern in Punta Arenas.
-Boric denied the charges and said that he was being sent explicit message by the complainant through email at the time.
+Boric denied the charges and said that he was being sent explicit messages by the complainant through email at the time.